 - No More Burns: Unlike an iron where you have a risk of burning yourself, a garment steamer is secure as its literal steam.
 So you don’t have to worry about signing it clumsily.

 - Requires Zero Skills: We all know there is a certain level of skill involved in ironing any outfit.
 There is an art to it.
 How you fold, which direction you go is all part of a system.
-It can be quite confusing especially for those high supper dresses or high collar shirts.
+It can be not very clear, especially for those high supper dresses or high collar shirts.

 Steamers do the same thing with zero skill involved.
 All you have to do is hang the outfit in a hanger and run the steamer all over the fabric.
 The steam does the hard work for you.